Payjoin POC: Implementing no_std on the payjoin ecosystem

 Architectural decision

 Functions that depend on I/O, HTTP parsing, JSON, or system time are std-only.
 There’s no stub, no workaround.
-In no_std builds, those paths fail explicitly.
+In no_std builds, those paths fail explicitly with ImplementationError::std_required().
 This keeps the core protocol — state machine, fallback transaction, PSBT handling, URI parsing — genuinely portable without hidden compromises.

 What works in no_std